 The pesto should also be a spreadable consistency – if it’s too solid, add a little more olive oil or water.
 If it’s too runny, add some more of the solid ingredients.
 The most important thing is that you’re able to spread it evenly across your dough.

-Once your dough has doubled in size, take it out of its warm place and roll it out onto a floured work surface – it’ll make your life easier if it’s as close to a rectangular shape as possible.
+Once your dough has doubled in size, take it out of its warm place and roll it out onto a floured work surface until it's about 0.5cm thick – it’ll make your life easier if it’s as close to a rectangular shape as possible.
 Spoon the pesto out onto the dough and use the back of your spoon to spread the pesto evenly across the dough, corner to corner.

 Starting at one of the short ends, roll the dough up into a chunky sausage.
 Try to roll it as tightly as possible without all of the pesto oozing out – but if a little pesto does escape, you can always spread it back over the top!